VDanielL/AnDePeD/README.md

 This folder contains the numerical results that are shown in the paper as figures.

-- `anomaly_detection_performance_results.csv`: average results of the six detectors from NAB, AnDePeD and AnDePeD Pro (latter two in both online operational modes: Mode-I and Mode-II), using the metrics of Precision, Recall, F-score and MCC on the datasets in the **Data** folder
+- `anomaly_detection_performance_results.csv`: average results of the five detectors from NAB, Alter-Re², AREP, AnDePeD and AnDePeD Pro (latter two in both online operational modes: Mode-I and Mode-II), using the metrics of Precision, Recall, F-score and MCC on the datasets in the **Data** folder
 (higher values are better, value range is $[0,1]$ for all four metrics);

-- `initialisation_delays.csv`: results of our initialisation delay calculations for the six detectors from NAB, AnDePeD and AnDePeD Pro, based on their respective publications or implementations
+- `initialisation_delays.csv`: results of our initialisation delay calculations for the five detectors from NAB, Alter-Re², AREP, AnDePeD and AnDePeD Pro, based on their respective publications or implementations
 (lower values are better, value range is $[0, \infty)$ in theory and $[0, 4621]$ in practice);

-- `detection_delay_results_Mode-I.csv`: average, minimum, maximum and standard deviation results of detection delays by the six detectors from NAB, AnDePeD and AnDePeD Pro (latter two in Mode-I)
+- `detection_delay_results_Mode-I.csv`: average, minimum, maximum and standard deviation results of detection delays by the five detectors from NAB, Alter-Re², AREP, AnDePeD and AnDePeD Pro (latter two in Mode-I)
 (lower values are better, value range is $[0, \infty)$ in theory and $[0, 4621]$ in practice).